-Maria Teresa Vacalli is CEO of Moneyhouse in Rotkreuz since 2016.
-Between 2008 and 2016 she has directed the wholesale unit at Sunrise Communications AG, Zurich, and was appointed executive director in 2014.
+Maria Teresa Vacalli is since October 2018 CDO (Chief Digital Officer) as member of the management board of Basler Kantonalbank in Basel.
+From 2016 until 2018, she was CEO of Moneyhouse in Rotkreuz.
+Between 2008 and 2016, she has directed the wholesale unit at Sunrise Communications AG, Zurich, and was appointed executive director in 2014.
 Between 2002 and 2008, she worked in various executive positions at UPC Schweiz GmbH (formerly upc cablecom GmbH), Zurich.
 Before that, she had been employed in managerial posts in different companies.

-- Graduate in plant and production engineering at the ETH Zurich
+Graduate in plant and production engineering at the ETH Zurich